Magpie-Pedals/asayake/README.md

 This will make a `./dist/metadata/playlists.json` file which automatically contains all of the albums in your collection.

+> [!NOTE]
-*Note: This is optional but allows for Asayake to handle playlist navigation.
-The demo code assumes that you complete this step.*
+> This is optional but allows for Asayake to handle playlist navigation.

+> [!IMPORTANT]
+> The demo code assumes that you complete this step.

 ## Compile